alecoscia/laravel-4-base/readme.md

 ## Runtime ClassLoader
 I hated needing to load my migration/seeding/command classes into my application, so I figured out that with a custom artisan start-file I could dynamically load them only when using php artisan.

+# License
+The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).